ScottRBK/ai-agent-service/README.md

 # AI Agent Service

 A modern, intelligent AI Agent Service framework built with FastAPI & FastMCP that demonstrates how to implement agent tool management, prompt handling, and multi-provider AI integration from scratch.
 This project showcases a production-ready implementation of agent-specific tool filtering, dynamic system prompts, and unified provider interfaces without relying on abstraction frameworks.
 Built with Docker, comprehensive logging, and enterprise-grade features.
+The service now includes comprehensive streaming support across all providers and API endpoints, enabling real-time response delivery and enhanced user experience.

 ## ✨ Features